- About Adult Continuing Education

 Candidates are advised to apply early as high demand is anticipated and places are limited.

-We envisage three rounds of offers for successful applicants on July 14th, July 28th and August 16th.
 All unsuccessful applicants will be informed asap to afford them the opportunity to apply for alternative courses.

 Eligibility for Springboard+ course will be checked at application stage and at course registration - proof of status must be provided on each occasion.
 Further verification checks will occur at least twice during the year where students will be expected to confirm their registration and status on the Springboard+ website.